Boat of Insh (1863-1871)

 Opened on the Inverness and Perth Junction Railway.

-This is a passing loop, formerly a station, to the south (and controlled by) Aviemore.
+This is a passing loop, formerly a station, to the south of (and controlled by) Inverness Signalling Centre.

 When first opened it was a single platform station without loop.
 The former northbound platform was the original.